freyjadomville/website/src/content/blog/unsupported-modals.md

 3) Find detection tools for any CSS features that break your site
     * In my case I had to check in a slightly more roundabout way that tested if `display: flex; gap: 20px;` was supported, because it breaks spacing in some browsers when viewing stuff in more limited viewports

 Once you have the ingredients, it's relatively straightforward to construct a polyfill that works in most cases.
-For the nullish coalescing and flex gap in this example (via Astro's `is:inline` in this specific example, but, but this is merely supposed to be an inline script):
+For the nullish coalescing and flex gap in this example (via Astro's `is:inline` in this specific example, but this is merely supposed to be an inline script):

 ```html
 <script is:inline>